timtimtim3/DL2_EMPSN/blogpost.md

 - **Kristiyan:** did not contribute.
 - **Luuk:** parts of the sections *'SE(n) Equivariant Networks through Weight-Sharing in Position-Orientation Space'* and *'PONITA and PNITA'*
-- **Nin:** parts of novel contribution description, parts of results, code for Experiment 3.
+- **Nin:** readme, parts of novel contribution description, parts of results, code for Experiment 3.
 Read code and asked questions.
 - **Tim:** Wrote code and worked on doing the experiments.
 Also wrote part of the results and conclusion sections.
 - **Vincent:** Wrote the introduction and the sections *'Message Passing Neural Networks'* and *'Message Passing Simplicial Networks'*, and a part of the sections *'SE(n) Equivariant Networks through Weight-Sharing in Position-Orientation Space'* and *'PONITA and PNITA'*.
 Also coded a version of experiment 1 (applying simplicial transform with rips lift) on the [new_transforms branch](https://github.com/timtimtim3/DL2_EMPSN/tree/new_transforms) which we ended up not using.